Philip Ross - Chair DiMHN

 Steve is Professor of Health and Organizational Psychology at Nottingham Business School, Nottingham Trent University.
 His research interests are around service user experiences of secure mental health care and social remembering within marginalised and excluded groups.
 He is author of Vital Memory and Affect: Living with a difficult past (with Paula Reavey, 2015, Routledge), Psychology without Foundations: History, philosophy and psychosocial theory (with Paul Stenner, 2009, Sage) and The Social Psychology of Experience: Studies in remembering and forgetting (with David Middleton, 2005, Sage).

-Cath Lake is an architect with over 15 years' practical experience in the design and delivery of mental health facilities for both private clients and for NHS Trusts.
-Cath is the Mental Health lead for P+HS Architects and understands the specific challenges in successfully designing for mental health environments.
+Cath Lake is an architect with over 15 years' practical experience in the design and delivery of mental health facilities for both private clients and for NHS Trusts and is the Mental Health lead for P+HS Architects.

 She has a hands-on approach and has delivered a wide range of projects all of which share an ambition to improve mental healthcare provision.
 Experience includes detailed design and construction expertise relating to Dementia, Acute, Learning Disability, CAMHS, Secure and Specialist services.